 At the end of the 15th century and beginning of the 16th, foods began arriving from the newly discovered land of America.
 Can you imagine the extraordinary effect of guinea fowls, turkeys, tomatoes, potatoes and sweetcorn suddenly appearing.

 Italy had a huge influence on France following the marriage of the future Henri II to Catherine de’ Medici in 1547.
-Not only did the powerful and wily Italian build (and take over) magnificent châteaux in the Loire valley like Blois and Chenonceau, she also brought Italian ingredients, dishes and the way of eating to her new country.
-Italian head chefs flocked to France, helping develop banquets that might include lampreys in hippocras sauce and ducklings.
+Not only did the powerful and wily Italian lqueen build (and take over) magnificent châteaux in the Loire valley like Blois and Chenonceau, she also brought Italian ingredients, dishes and the Italian way of eating to her new country.
+Italian head chefs flocked to France, particularly developing the idea of banquets that might include lampreys in hippocras sauce and ducklings.

 The 17th Century and cuisine takes off